GeorgeWilliamStrong/agent-pipelines/experiments/document-parsing/output/hybrid/markdown/[maths-and-diagrams] ey-gen-ai-report.md

 Given the lead, the current focus in the US is on maintaining global leadership.
 Some of the measures/proposals under consideration include:

 - Setting up of a National AI Research Resource (NAIRR) that provides access to a federated mix of computational and data resources, testbeds, software and testing tools, and user support services via an integrated portal.
 These resources are proposed to be made broadly accessible to a range of users to increase the diversity of AI researchers.

+---

+## Global Developments with Respect to Regulations and Gen AI

+Countries are adopting differential approaches to promoting and regulating AI, and more specifically, Gen AI.
+While all countries emphasize that AI regulation must strike a balance between fostering innovation while managing the risks, however their approaches and emphasis differs widely.
+With some putting greater focus on promotion and development and others on mitigating the risks from the implementation of the technology.
+The role of the government in developing AI algorithms also differs.
 - The US government issued an Executive Order (9 August 2023) on the ground of national security, that limits the ability of competing countries to get hold of software programs pertaining to the development of AI as well as at the hardware required to develop it.
 Pursuant to that, the US would add or remove products/technologies under “covered national security technologies and products.”
 The order specifically mentions semiconductors and microelectronics, quantum information technologies, and artificial intelligence sectors.

 - The US government issued another Executive Order on 30 October 2023, which signals efforts to introduce safeguards to address the perceived risks of AI.
 The “Executive Order on Safe, Secure and Trustworthy Artificial Intelligence” introduces a sweeping range of measures to not only cater to safety, security, transparency, various citizen protections, effective government usage, etc., but also targets the promotion of innovation, competition, and global leadership of the US in the AI space.